How to Audit Active Directory Group Membership Changes

 Event ID Description

-4728 A member is added to a Security Group
+4728 A member was added to a security-enabled global group

-4729 A member is removed from a Security enabled-group
+4729 A member was removed from a security-enabled global group

 Below screenshot indicates a Security Group is created.